Tips for Dealing With Workplace Harassment and Bullying

-- Berating you in front of co-workers and then apologizing to you later, privately.
-Any apology that doesn’t include owning up to an error in front of others who witnessed the abuse is not a sincere apology
+- Berating you in front of co-workers, even if they apologize to you later, privately.
+Any apology that doesn’t include owning up to an error in front of others who witnessed the abuse is not a sincere apology.

 - Withholding information, tools, and resources you need to do your job effectively.
 Any supervisor who deliberately sets his or her staff up for failure is engaging in a subtle and very harmful form of harassment

 - Sending rude emails, phone messages, and texts and/or leaving threatening comments on Facebook, Twitter, and other social media platforms

 - Sharing your privileged and confidential information with co-workers without your consent.
 Your boss doesn't have the right to share health, personal finance, performance reviews, or any other information contained in your employee file without your consent.

 - Physical intimidation, assault, and abusive or threatening body language.
 A boss who jokes about wanting to slap you and then makes a gesture to that effect has crossed a serious line.

 Keep detailed records of how your boss is treating you.
 In the case of face-to-face harassment, especially harassment that takes place behind closed doors, keep a written record of times, dates, places, and behaviors and what was said.
 Context is critical to documenting harassment.
 Be specific.
 If the harassment is written or recorded, save copies of any emails, memos, notes, or phone messages that were delivered with an intent to bully and intimidate you.
 The more detailed your records are the more likely you'll be able to demonstrate (in court, if need be) a pattern of persistent, unwanted, and unwarranted persecution from your boss or supervisor.